Low BMI Life Insurance Cover For Underweight People

 Insurance providers use these statistics with term life insurance policies to manage risk.
 After all, a provider makes a net profit if someone outlives their cover.

 This is why it’s better to have good health when you apply for life insurance coverage and to do so as early as possible while you’re still young.
-There is no greater determination of health outcomes than age.
+There is no greater determinant of health outcomes than age.

 That said, you may know that certain aspects of health are either off-limits or cannot be factored into your evaluation.
-Genetic testing, for example, is currently not allowed outside of extremely specific cases, which you can read about here.

 So, is BMI one of the factors that matters, or is it something the life insurance companies can’t ask for or use?
-Let’s talk about it.

 What is BMI?